daradkeh69/daradkeh69/README.md

 # Hi, I'm Adam 👋
 I’m a student focused on cybersecurity.
 Skilled at researching systems and figuring things out, and always picking up new techniques.

-I know **every Kali Linux tool and exactly how to make it do what I want**.
+I’m very comfortable with Kali Linux and know how to effectively use and adapt its tools for real world scenarios.

 ### What am I currently working on
 Building different tools and scripts, keeping up with CTFs, and joining competitions whenever I can.
 Experimenting with new techniques, exploring exploits, and staying active in the cybersecurity scene.